 Believe it or not, there will come a time to put the snow blower away for the season.
-And while it may be easy – and perhaps provide a sense of relief – to head straight to the shed or garage, there are a handful of tasks to carry out to ensure your equipment is stored properly.
-Neglecting to do so can lead to starting or operating issues next winter.
+And while it may be easy – and perhaps provide a sense of relief – to just push it to the back of the garage, there are a handful of tasks to carry out to store your equipment properly.
+Neglecting to do so can cause starting or operating issues next winter.

-Keep in mind, some storage requirements and instructions do differ between single-stage and two-stage units, but this helpful guide will walk you through the necessary steps to store your snow blower correctly.
+Keep in mind, some storage requirements and instructions do differ between single-stage and two-stage units, but this helpful guide and the accompanying video will walk you through the necessary steps to store your snow blower correctly.

 Regardless of Unit Type:

-- Step 7: If any of the items previously mentioned need to be replaced, order immediately so you’re equipped to repair prior to next season.
+Step 7: If any of the items previously mentioned need to be replaced, then order them immediately so you’re equipped to repair the parts prior to next season.

 Regardless of Unit Type: